masinde70/TheJourneyToDataScience/README.md

  Scikit-learn is an open source machine learning library that supports supervised and unsupervised learnig.
   * Classification -> Identifying which category an object belongs to
   * Regression -> Predicting a continuous-valued attribute associated with an object
+  * Clustering -> Automatic grouping of similar objects into sets

 # DeepLearning
 When you hear the term deep learning, just think of a large deep neural net.
 Deep refers to the number of layers typically and so this kind of the popular term that’s